 Case 2: On 8th July 2018, a 37-year-old man, from Rarieda village, Gem sub-county, Siaya county, Kenya, was reported dead due to suspected rabies.
-Family members were not aware of the man having been bitten by rabid animals prior to his death.
-However, his own two dogs had both manifested signs of rabies and the deceased had killed the animals after they changed their behaviour (one month and three weeks prior to his own death respectively).
+Family members were not aware of the man having been bitten by rabid animals before his death.
+However, his own two dogs had both manifested signs of rabies and the deceased had killed the animals after they changed their behaviour (one month and three weeks prior to his death respectively).
 Details of whether the dogs were vaccinated during the mass vaccination campaign conducted in Siaya in 2018 were not disclosed.
 On 3rd July 2018 the patient visited a local health facility, presenting with paralysis, abnormal vocalisation, and difficulty breathing.
 He was given paracetamol.
 His condition worsened on 4th July, whereupon he was taken to Siaya County Referral Hospital for further treatment.
 The exact treatment he received is unclear, and on 8th July 2018, he was pronounced dead.

 Case 3: On 26th August 2019, a six-year-old girl from Tarakea-Rombo village, Moshi district, Kilimanjaro region, Tanzania, was bitten multiple times on the upper lip by an unknown dog that ran away after the bite.
 The patient reported immediately to her local health facility, received proper wound cleaning, and was administered a first dose of rabies vaccine on day 0 (26th August 2019) via the intramuscular route as well as an anti-tetanus injection.
 The girl returned for her second rabies vaccine dose on day 7 (2nd September 2019), followed by her third dose on day 18 (12th September).
-The family reported paying 30,000 Tanzania Shillings (Tsh) per vaccination, excluding transportation fees to get the health facility with the vaccine (16 km away).
+The family reported paying 30,000 Tanzania Shillings (Tsh) per vaccination, excluding transportation fees to get to the health facility with the vaccine (16 km away).
 The day after her third dose (13th September 2019), she was taken back to the same facility with a headache, was given painkillers (paracetamol) and discharged the same day.
-By the 15th of September her condition had worsened with high fever, headache and hallucinations whereupon she was referred to Huruma district hospital and then on to Kilimanjaro Christian Medical Centre (KCMC) referral hospital in Moshi town the same day.
+By the 15th of September, her condition had worsened with high fever, headache and hallucinations whereupon she was referred to Huruma district hospital and then on to Kilimanjaro Christian Medical Centre (KCMC) referral hospital in Moshi town the same day.
 She died the following day (16th September 2019, 22 days after the bite).

 Case 4: On 22nd June 2022, a six-year-old boy from Alara village, South West Sakwa ward, Bondo sub-county, Siaya county, Kenya, was bitten and scratched multiple times on the head and arm by an unknown dog while walking home.
 The dog was chased away by villagers.
 The boy received first aid at home, where his wound was washed with soap and water, and he was then rushed to the traditional herbalist where he received a concoction of herbs.
-On hearing this news, the community health worker advised the family to take the child to hospital for PEP.
+On hearing this news, the community health worker advised the family to take the child to the hospital for PEP.
 The family took the boy to a local health facility, in West Sakwa, Bondo sub-county where he received the first dose of rabies vaccine on 23rd June 2022 via the intramuscular route.
-The family reported paying 1,000 Kenya shillings (Ksh) for the vaccine, excluding transportation to the health facility (15 km away).
-They were given no further advice on the follow up course of vaccination nor the severity of rabies.
+The family reported paying 1,000 Kenyan shillings (Ksh) for the vaccine, excluding transportation to the health facility (15 km away).
+They were given no further advice on the follow-up course of vaccination nor the severity of rabies.
 On 29th August 2022, the boy was taken to the same health facility complaining of fever, insomnia, abnormal vocalisation, difficulty breathing and swallowing, hallucinations and restlessness.
-He was given normal saline IV and transferred to the referral hospital in Bondo after his condition worsened, where he was given palliative care and died four hours later.
+He was given a normal saline IV and transferred to the referral hospital in Bondo after his condition worsened, where he was given palliative care and died four hours later.